ognistik/alfred-taptix/README.md

 Thank you Klack and thank you Type Joy for the inspiration.
 And thank you so much guys for trying this out!

-*If you find Taptix fun or useful, I would greatly appreciate your support by buying me a coffee at ~[THIS LINK](https://www.buymeacoffee.com/afadingthought)~.
+*If you find Taptix fun or useful, I would greatly appreciate your support by buying me a coffee at [THIS LINK](https://www.buymeacoffee.com/afadingthought).
 Your generosity would mean the world to me!*